marcusoftnet/marcusoftnet.github.io/_posts/2016-08-09-delayed-responses-and-claudia.md

 Ok, this is a bit longer, but also easier to read, in my humble opinion.

-We are utilising a feature from claudia-bot-builder in `api.intercept`.
+We are utilizing a feature from claudia-bot-builder in `api.intercept`.
 This is a way to catch our requests before they reach the normal routing in our application.
 By doing that we can inspect the event-payload that we attached as `Payload` in the initial request.

 We simply check if the `.slackEvent` property is present ( `if (!event.slackEvent) return event;`).
 If not we hand it back to the normal flow.